hipay/hipay-docs/hipay-enterprise-sdk-magento_2/10-About-notifications.md

 - *ACQUIRER NOT FOUND* (`151`)
 - *CARD HOLDER ENROLLMENT UNKNOWN* (`160`)
 - *RISK ACCEPTED* (`161`)
-  - Transaction order is not created
+  - The transaction order is not created.
-  - Order status *does not change*
+  - The order status *does not change*.
-  - Notification details are added to order history
+  - Notification details are added to the order history.